 DE-CIX was founded in 1995 in Frankfurt, Germany.
 In 2020, it celebrated its 25th anniversary and it continues to grow worldwide.
 It started in an old post office, interconnecting 3 ISPs — MAZ (Hamburg), EUnet (Dortmund) and XLink (Karlsruhe).
 However, their founders quickly realized its potential and in 1998 they already moved the first switch to the Interxion data center.

 Its growth in traffic has been amazing.
 It went from a peak traffic of 40 MBit/s in 1995 to 49 GBit/s in 2005 and 5.1 TBit/s in 2015.
-In December 2019, they set a new world record: 8,1 TBit/s.
-Currently, apart from its interconnection platforms in Germany, DE-CIX operates in many cities around the world: New York, Chicago, Madrid, Lisbon, Istanbul and Singapore, among others.
+In December 2019, they set a new world record: 8,1 TBit/s and, in 2023, the IXP in Frankfurt has reached peaks over 15 TBit/s.
+Currently, apart from its interconnection platforms in Germany, it operates in many cities around the world: New York, Chicago, Madrid, Lisbon, Istanbul and Singapore, among others.

 To celebrate its 25th anniversary, the IXP created a microsite about its 25 years of interconnection where you can find a lot of interesting data and content.

-Stackscale is connected to DE-CIX with a clear objective: improving our connection routes to all the providers that exchange traffic there.
-In addition to the Deutscher Commercial Internet Exchange, we are present in other IXPs such as AMS-IX and we are interconnected to diverse Tier 1 operators and a great number of companies through private peering agreements.
+Stackscale is connected to DE-CIX Madrid and Barcelona with a clear objective: improving our connection routes to all the providers that exchange traffic there.
+In addition to these Internet Exchange Points, we are connected to others such as AMS-IX and we are interconnected to diverse Tier 1 operators and a great number of companies through private peering agreements.

 Discover more about our network.